 Both DMEXCO and CWRU have implemented big walls, albeit in completely different ways.
 For a short-term event, you will likely have to use what’s available at your location — from digital signage to whatever displays are feasible.

 Meanwhile, if you’re setting up a social wall long-term as CWRU has done, it can absolutely make sense to create a specific solution that works for the space you have.
 The media wall in the Tink building is impressive, but it is also absolutely clear that a lot of work and planning has gone into its creation and maintenance.

 Embrace social commerce; it’s here to stay

-beyerdynamic was our first customer to combine user-generated content and eCommerce into social commerce, but they will definitely not be the last to do so.
-Social commerce was a big trend in 2019, and we believe it will continue to be just that.
+beyerdynamic combines user-generated content and eCommerce into social commerce, but they will definitely not be the last to do so.
+Social commerce is a big trend, and we believe it will continue to be just that.

 We already know that user-generated content is effective at convincing potential customers to buy, so it makes sense to use UGC to actually fuel purchases.
 Make it easy for your fans to get straight from another user’s recommendation to the product they’re praising.
 Shorten the journey and start converting better.

 Hopefully, you will let our showcases inspire you to make your own campaigns even better.
-And, who knows, maybe next year, it’ll be your own project being praised on our year-end list.
+And, who knows, maybe it’ll be your own project being praised in this blog post.